lsst-ts/ts_tma/docs/tma_main-axes_encoder-system-measurements/Encoder-System-Measurements.md

    $headAbsoluteReferencedToSamePosition (deg) = headLineAbsoluteReferencedToSamePosition * headGain$
 5. As azimuth allows more than 360 deg movement, an additional step is needed to adapt the reference value.
-The value obtained in step 4 for each head is compared with the ACW value, and if the position is 360 deg away from the ACW position, the *headOffset* is modified in the number of lines of the tape (360 deg are X lines) so that the position matches the actual ACW position.
+The value obtained in step 4 for each head is compared with the ACW value, and if the position is 360 deg away from the ACW position, the *headOffset* is modified in the number of lines of the tape (360 deg are 1243770 lines) so that the position matches the actual ACW position.
 6. To make the position of each head match the axes of the telescope reference (AZ having the 0 match the north and EL have the 0 match the horizontal plane), there is another offset applied to the head position, this is the *TelescopeOffset (deg)*.